- Explain the research process

 - Specific focus: how technology can enhance learning for autistic students

 - Do background research, or pre-research.
 Begin by figuring out what you know about the topic, and then fill in any gaps you may have on the basics by looking at more general sources.
 This is a place where general Google searches, Wikipedia, or another encyclopedia-style source will be most useful.
 Once you know the basics of the topic, start investigating that basic information for potential sources of conflict.
 Does there seem to be disagreement about particular aspects of the topic?
-For instance, if you’re looking at a Civil War battle, are there any parts of the battle that historians seem to argue about?
-Perhaps some point to one figure’s failing as a reason for a loss, and some point instead to another figure’s spectacular success as a reason his side won?
+For instance, if you are reading about a war, are there any parts of the battle that historians seem to argue about in their interpretations of what happened?

 - Next, “answer” the main research question to create a working thesis statement.
 The thesis statement is a single sentence that identifies the topic and shows the direction of the paper while simultaneously allowing the reader to glean the writer’s stance on that topic.
 A working thesis performs four main functions: